wabicai/dapp-docs/connect-to-software/webapp-connect-onekey/wagmi.md

 npm i wagmi viem
 ```

-wagmi v2 uses viem under the hood.
-We’ll use the Injected connector.
+wagmi v2 is built on viem.
+This guide uses the Injected connector to work with injected wallets (OneKey / other EIP‑1193 providers).

 ## Create a OneKey‑first injected connector